selinaZitrone/quarto_demo/README.md

 ## `/documents`

-- `penguin_paper_basic.qmd`: Basic Quarto document.
-Shows the basic YAML elements, Markdown elements and R code chunks
+- `1_penguin_paper_text.qmd`: Quarto document with Markdown text only.
+- `2_penguin_paper_code.qmd`: Adding code chunks to the document.
+- `2b_penguin_paper_code_comments.qmd`: Adding comments to the code chunks to change their default behavior
+- `3_penguin_paper_yaml.qmd`: Add more complex yaml header with different output formats

-- `penguin_paper_complex.qmd`: A more advanced version of `penguin_paper_basic` that also includes cross-referencing of figures and tables, citations and a more complex yaml header
+- `4_penguin_paper_complex.qmd`: A more advanced version of `penguin_paper` that also includes cross-referencing of figures and tables, citations and a more complex yaml header

 - `fancy_html.qmd`: An example of how to create nice HTML tables and interactive plots